SHRADHA-YEWALE/spring-batch-processing/README.md

-# spring batch processing to process the records
+# Spring batch processing to process the records
 This repository contains the implementation for spring batch processing to process the records.
 It will read the records from csv file and save in in-memory database.

 ### What is the spring batch?